Business workflow analysis

-Business workflow analysis (BWA), also known as business management systems p2p, is a management tool that streamlines, automates and improves the efficiency of business procedures.
+Business workflow analysis (BWA), AKA business management systems p2p, is a management tool that streamlines, automates and improves the efficiency of business procedures.

 Overview

 As part of the move towards the paperless office, BWA is a method allowing businesses to better comprehend their current needs and to establish future goals.
 The long-term objectives of BWA are those of reducing transaction costs and managing performance.

 BWA generally necessitates the participation of: